RuiqiZhangMIT/Perovskite-PV-Modeling/README.md

 These are the demo codes for paper  "**Predicting Organic-Inorganic Halide Perovskite Photovoltaic Performance from Optical Properties of Constituent Films through Machine Learning**“.
 Note that this is the version during review, more materials will be uploaded officially out.

+NN_Prediction.py is the file that runs the demo code video attached to the paper which contains the main Neural Network model.

-NN_Prediction.py is the file with the main Neural Network Stucture code.
+NN_Prediction_Degrade.py is the sample code file with the main Neural Network model in predicting both pristine and degraded perovskite solar cells.

-Regression.py is the file where LR is carried out.
+Regression.py is the sample code file where LR is carried out.

-Classifier.py is the classifier file for SVM.
+Classifier.py is the sample classifier code file for SVM.